The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - Do you already have a target radius in mind?
 For example, “I want to be 20 minutes or less from work” or “I need to stay near my child’s current school.”

 - If not, what type of area do you prefer?
-A family-oriented suburb like Gilbert?
-The bustle of downtown Phoenix?
-Someplace with a thriving nightlife scene, such as Tempe?
+A family-oriented suburb?
+The bustle of downtown?
+A place with a thriving nightlife scene?

 - How important is being in a good school district?